What's new in Windows 10, version 1703 for IT Pros

 Windows Insider for Business

-We recently added the option to download Windows 10 Insider Preview builds using your corporate credentials in Azure Active Directory (AAD).
-By enrolling devices in AAD, you increase the visibility of feedback submitted by users in your organization – especially on features that support your specific business needs.
+We recently added the option to download Windows 10 Insider Preview builds using your corporate credentials in Azure Active Directory (Azure AD).
+By enrolling devices in Azure AD, you increase the visibility of feedback submitted by users in your organization, especially on features that support your specific business needs.
 For details, see Windows Insider Program for Business.

 Optimize update delivery

-With changes delivered in Windows 10, version 1703, Express updates are now fully supported with System Center Configuration Manager, starting with version 1702 of Configuration Manager, as well as with other third-party updating and management products that implement this new functionality.
+With changes delivered in Windows 10, version 1703, express updates are now fully supported with Microsoft Endpoint Configuration Manager, starting with version 1702 of Configuration Manager, as well as with other third-party updating and management products that implement this new functionality.
 This is in addition to current Express support on Windows Update, Windows Update for Business and WSUS.

 The above changes can be made available to Windows 10, version 1607, by installing the April 2017 cumulative update.